Related articles

 Bundler.require(*Rails.groups)

-Then we define our Application class:
+Next, we define our application class:

 module Iluvrails